apache/spark/docs/apache-airflow/concepts/smart-sensors.rst

-When the smart sensor mode is enabled, a special set of builtin smart sensor DAGs (named smart_sensor_group_shard_xxx) is created by the system; These DAGs contain ``SmartSensorOperator`` task and manage the smart sensor jobs for the airflow cluster.
+When the smart sensor mode is enabled, a special set of builtin smart sensor DAGs (named smart_sensor_group_shard_xxx) is created by the system; These DAGs contain ``SmartSensorOperator`` task and manage the smart sensor jobs for the Airflow cluster.
 The SmartSensorOperator task can fetch hundreds of ‘sensing’ instances from sensor_instance table and poke on behalf of them in batches.
 Users don’t need to change their existing DAGs.